Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Dirty water is one of the quickest ways to doom any fish tank.
 And it doesn’t even have to be visibly dirty.
 Chemicals from decomposing fish waste and uneaten food can contaminate your tank, rendering the water toxic.

-Betta have a reputation for surviving in harsh environments where most fish would perish.
+Betta fish have a reputation for surviving in harsh environments where most fish would perish.
 This is because they are anabantids.
 They have evolved the ability to take gulps of air from above the water when the water itself is polluted and low in oxygen.

 Sadly, this is also what makes people think it is okay to keep bettas in bowls and tiny tanks.
 Sure, he’ll survive for a while.
 But small volumes of water pollute very quickly, and it won’t be long before he is feeling the negative effects of poor water conditions.
 Fin rot and other diseases may be the result, as well as a marked increase in stress that will shorten his life.

 - Use a filter.
 Yes, betta fish need filters in their tanks.
 Some 5-gallon tanks come with filters.
-Otherwise, there are nano filters out there choose from.
+Otherwise, there are nano filters out there to choose from.
 If you go with a 10-gallon you will have many more options.

 - Vacuum the gravel and perform regular water changes.
-If you suck up the debris and perform a partial water change every-other week your betta’s home will stay much cleaner.
+If you suck up the debris and perform a partial water change every other week, your betta’s home will stay much cleaner.

 2. Low Temperatures

-Cool water again means stress, illness and premature death for your betta.
+Cool water again means stress, illness, and premature death for your betta.
 Even if it’s warm where you live, if the temperature drops at night it will cause the tank water to rapidly cool.